owenpb/Kaggle-Cassava-Leaf-Classification/README.md

 4. Preparing our final submission for this competition.

-The Notebook contains a link to open directly in Google Colab, where it can be run with GPU acceleration.
-Alternatively, separate training and inference notebooks can be forked on run on Kaggle by following these links:
+The notebook contains a link to open in Google Colab, where it can be run with GPU acceleration enabled.
+Alternatively, separate training and inference notebooks can be forked and run on Kaggle by following these links:

 [Finetuned ResNet-152 Model: EDA and Training [1/2]](https://www.kaggle.com/code/owenpb/finetuned-resnet152-model-eda-and-training-1-2/edit/run/162794273)